nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 ["title", "Understanding ECMAScript 6"]
 ["format", "ebook"]
 ```

+This code uses the `entries()` method on each type of collection to retrieve an iterator and `for-of` loops to iterate the items.
+From the console output, you can see the keys and values returned in pairs for each object.

 The `values()` iterator simply returns the values as they are stored in the collection.
 For example: